fionazychung/Coursework_Y2_S1/Tutorial_1.md

 }
 ```

 After writing the script, go back into Unity and attach the script to the cube/block.
 Make sure there is a collider attached to the block.
-Then create the tag `MyBlock` in the inspector and add the tag to the block.
+Then create the tag `MyBlock` in the inspector (located below the name of the game object) and add the tag to the block.